Xceptance/xlt-documentation/content/en/load-testing/Manual/900-create-report-cheatsheet.md

 - `-e,--exclude-testcases <test cases>` [excludes a comma-separated list of test cases.](../540-report-options/#excluding-test-scenarios)

-- `-from <time>` can be used to ignore results generated before the given time. it can also be combined with `-l` and `-to` for [defining a reporting timeframe.](../540-report-options/#defining-a-reporting-timeframe)
+- `-from <time>` can be used to ignore results generated before the given time.
+It can also be combined with `-l` and `-to` for [defining a reporting timeframe.](../540-report-options/#defining-a-reporting-timeframe)

-- `-i,--include-testcases <test cases>` can be used to include a list of comma-separated test cases.
+- `-i,--include-testcases <test cases>` can be used to [include a list of comma-separated test cases.](../540-report-options/#excluding-test-scenarios)
 - `-l <duration>` is used for utilizing results generated in the specified duration, must be used with `from` or `to` option.

 - `-linkToResults <yes|no>` will control whether or not to link to the result browsers.